Destiny 2 post-release content: Year 3: Shadowkeep

-On June 6, 2019, Bungie announced the next expansion, Shadowkeep, which was planned to be released on September 17, 2019, but was delayed to October 1, 2019.
+On June 6, 2019, Bungie announced the next expansion, Shadowkeep, which was originally scheduled for September 17, 2019, but was delayed to October 1.
 The expansion is set on the Moon and is similar in scale to Forsaken.
-Shadowkeep follows the discovery of a strange pyramid-shaped ship deep within the Moon, eventually leading to a return the Black Garden in the new raid Garden of Salvation.
-The story soon tied to an approaching fleet of other pyramid ships belonging to the Darkness during season 11, Season of Arrivals.
-Sandbox changes that came with this expansion included finishers and a new enemy archetype called Champions.
-These enemies required mods from the newly added artifact system.
-The dungeon Pit of Heresy was also added.
-Shadowkeep does not have any dependencies on previous DLC.
-Its release coincides with a number of changes brought upon by Bungie breaking away from its publishing agreement with Activision, including the transition of the PC version from Battle.net to Steam, release for the Stadia cloud gaming platform, cross-save support between platforms, discontinuation of PlayStation 4-exclusive content, and release of a "foundational" version of Destiny 2 as a free-to-play title, under the name "New Light", which also included the first two expansions.
+Shadowkeep follows the discovery of a strange pyramid-shaped ship deep within the Moon, eventually leading to a return to the Black Garden in the new raid "Garden of Salvation".
+The story soon tied to an approaching fleet of other pyramid ships belonging to the Darkness during the expansion's last season, Season of Arrivals (Season 11).
+Sandbox changes that came with this expansion included finishers and a new enemy archetype called Champions, which are stronger versions of some existing enemies that require mods from the newly added artifact system in order to stun and defeat them.
+Two new dungeons were added: "Pit of Heresy" at launch and "Prophecy" during Season of Arrivals.
+Shadowkeep did not have any dependencies on previous DLC.
+Its release coincided with a number of changes brought upon by Bungie breaking away from its publishing agreement with Activision, including the transition of the PC version from Battle.net to Steam, release for the Stadia cloud gaming platform, cross-save support between platforms, discontinuation of PlayStation-exclusive content, and release of a "foundational" version of Destiny 2 as a free-to-play title, under the name "New Light", which also included the first two expansions.
 With the release of The Final Shape in June 2024, Shadowkeeps campaign was made free-to-play while its endgame content was repackaged as the Shadowkeep Pack.